 The TEAS Preparation Class is a free class to help you build and refresh your skills in all areas of the TEAS: English (grammar and punctuation), reading, math and science (human body systems, cell biology, basic chemistry, scientific method).

-- The Spring 2019 TEAS Test Prep classes are scheduled to meet from Thurs, January 10 to Tues, April 16, on Tuesdays and Thursdays from 9:00am – 12 noon.
+- The Summer 2019 TEAS Test Prep classes are scheduled to meet from May 30 - July 30 on Tuesdays, Wednesdays and Thursdays from 9:00am – 12 noon.

 - Students are expected to buy their own “ATI TEAS Study Manual" (sixth edition) and take a practice or official TEAS test before applying for the TEAS Prep class.
 There is no tuition/fee charge for the class.
 For more information on the class requirements, content, and schedule,

 How to Apply for the free TEAS Prep Class

 Application to TEAS Preparation Class

 Complete the Application to TEAS Preparation Class and submit it to Roberta Ebbers of the International Institute of Minnesota at